 When discussing these three main types of yoga, we mainly distinguish them on the basis of their activity level.
 And, therefore, their influence on our autonomic nervous system (ANS).
 Our ANS governs all involuntary systems of the body (like blood circulation, digestion, hormonal balance, and immune system).
 It consists of two sub-systems:

-- The parasympathetic nervous system (PNS), which regulates all regular functions for the growth and healing of the body (“rest-and-regenerate”)
+- The parasympathetic nervous system (PNS), regulates all regular functions for the growth and healing of the body (“rest-and-regenerate”)

 Most yoga styles primarily stimulate either the “rest-and-regenerate” response (PNS) or the “fight-or-flight” response (SNS).
 Some types of yoga equally stimulate both of these departments of our autonomic nervous system.

 So, let’s take a more detailed look at these three main types of yoga and their effects.